johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 It happens that the Biblical phrase “come to pass” works well, since events don’t change, they just become and then perish.

-> Process is the becoming of experience.
+> Process is the becoming of experience. — Alfred North Whitehead, 1929

+## Alfred North Whitehead

 In 1929, aged 68 years old, Alfred North Whitehead published a book called Process and Reality.